Akhil-Sharma-26/sync-spoon/README.md

   - enter date range for the consompution data and then add the data.

-## Things:
-1. THey have to upload a csv file monthly or weekly for the consumption data. *FOR THE MESS_STAFF and ADMIN*

 ## Bugs
 1. When I first reload the admin dashboard, everything is working fine but then if I go to the home page and then again access the admin dashboard, it is not working properly.
 I think it is because of the useEffect in the admin dashboard.
 The error coming is that the number of hooks or the seq of hooks is not matching. idk what it is, its my first time seeing this error.
 -- RESOLVED: actually I was using two auth funtions :)